 Webinar: Peer engagement to inform public health action on substance use and health equity

-This webinar is jointly presented by the National Collaborating Centre for Determinants of Health (NCCDH) and the National Collaborating Centre for Methods and Tools (NCCMT).
+This webinar was jointly presented by the National Collaborating Centre for Determinants of Health (NCCDH) and the National Collaborating Centre for Methods and Tools (NCCMT).

 Peer engagement is described by the BC Centre for Disease Control (BCCDC) as “the active participation of people with lived experience … in different research, program, and policy decision-making processes.”
 [1, p.5] Peer engagement in public health work can provide valuable insight into opportunities for effective and meaningful public health action to address risk and preventive factors for substance use.